 - Remove the skin from salmon if necessary and pat the salmon dry with paper towels (use these bamboo paper towels for a more sustainable option!).
 Cut it into small cubes, about 1 cubic inch in size.

 - Add the salmon to the pot with the olive oil and about 1 tablespoon of pesto.
-Cook over medium heat for about 5-7 minutes, tossing frequently so the salmon cooks evenly on both sides.
+Cook over medium heat for about 5-7 minutes, tossing frequently so the salmon cooks evenly on both sides and reaches an internal temperature of 125°F.

 - Remove the pot from the heat and add the pasta to the pot with the salmon.